nbatobs/HeaderMapperPython/README.md

 # Header Mapper - Python Version

-A Python script that reads Excel files and maps their headers to canonical schema columns using exact matching, alias matching, and fuzzy matching algorithms.
+A Python tool that reads Excel files and maps their headers to canonical schema columns using exact matching, alias matching, and fuzzy matching algorithms.

 ## Features